Skip to main content

 Best for

-• Active owners who enjoy training
+• Experienced, active owners who enjoy training

-• Households seeking a loyal, attentive dog
+• Households seeking a loyal, purpose-driven companion

-• Families willing to invest in early socialization
+• Families willing to invest in early socialization and consistent structure

-• Homes with structured routines
+• Homes with space and routine

 Not ideal for

-• Sedentary households
+• Sedentary households or owners frequently away from home

 Temperament & personality